 Renowned for its towering dunes and unforgiving coastline, Namibia has wonderful wildlife hotspots including Etosha and the lush Caprivi Strip.
 Other highlights include the rockscapes of Damaraland, waterbirds at Walvis Bay and for the ultimate wilderness enthusiast a chance to see desert elephant along the Skeleton Coast.

-Rwanda, also known as the ‘land of thousand hills’, with a mountainous and volcanic geography; is hosting an estimated one third of the world’s mountain gorilla population.
-The gorillas here have become particularly famous thanks to Dian Fossey pioneering studies of their behaviour for more than 20 years.
+Rwanda, also known as the ‘land of thousand hills’, with a mountainous and volcanic geography; hosts an estimated one third of the world’s mountain gorilla population.
+The gorillas here have become particularly famous thanks to Dian Fossey and her pioneering studies of their behaviour for more than 20 years.

 Thanks to the foresight of conservationists past and present, South Africa remains blessed with abundant wildlife and its bushveld and savannah remain home to large numbers of the mammals associated with Africa, and its coastline attracts stunning marine species including migratory whales and residents sharks.